Jackson Bay Wharf, Westland – Great Surfcasting, Boat Launching, and Sea Fishing Video

 A good mate of mine, now in his mid-80s, told me that when he was working as a commercial fisherman out of Greymouth in the 1950s he remembers seeing large groper swimming around the piles of the Jackson Bay Wharf.
 In those days it took them 18 hours to run their 53-foot trawler from Greymouth to Jackson Bay.
 Interestingly the journey took an hour less when they eventually got an auto-pilot instead of steering by compass bearing.
 The trawler carried 300 gallons of diesel.
 Strange as it seems today back then they actually targeted and caught crayfish near Jackson Bay using trawl nets.
 They once had so many crays in the net they had to open it to let some out before they could get it aboard!

 The average annual rainfall for the Haast area is 143 inches.
-In Hasst Pass the average annual rainfall is a very wet 173 inches.
+In Haast Pass, the average annual rainfall is very wet 173 inches.
 By way of comparison, the average annual rainfall in Christchurch City is just 24 inches.
-As a consequence of the heavy rainfall, the land around Haast is covered in dense rainforest and thick bush.
+As a consequence of the heavy rainfall, the land around Haast is covered in dense rainforests and thick bush.
 On average it rains around Haast on 191 days each year.

 Haast, Jackson Bay, and indeed all of the West Coast and Fiordland are renowned for biting sandflies and mosquitoes.
 Some people seem to be affected more than others.
 Their bites cause irritation and itching which leads to scratching the affected area until it becomes red and the skin broken and prone to infection.
 It is best not to scratch the bites – sometimes more easily said than done.
 If you do get bitten it is best to apply antihistamine cream or calamine lotion instead of scratching.
 I had a tube of Ego Soov Insect Bite Pain & Itch Relief Gel which works amazingly well.